Brewing your best "cuppa"

 For large quantities, prepare concentrate as follows:

-- Bring one quart of cold water to a roiling boil.
+- Bring one litre of cold water to a rolling boil.

-- Remove from heat and add 8-10 teabags per quart of brewed tea as desired.
+- Remove from heat and add 20-30g tea or 8-10 teabags per litre as desired.

 - To serve, pour into tall glasses filled with ice, garnish or sweeten as desired.